csc-training/geocomputing_course/materials/csc.md

 The Location Innovation Hub (LIH) is a centre of excellence in location information coordinated by the Finnish Geospatial Research Institute.
 Our services are produced in conjunction with a partner network.
 We help companies to grow their business with location information.
 We also serve the public sector.

 * [Location Innovation Hub](https://locationinnovationhub.eu)
+* Consulting to companies and other organizations how to use GIS, trainings, test environments
 * At CSC: introducing LUMI to geospatial companies

 ![](./images/lih.png)